Weight loss surgery in Austin and Central Texas

 Roux-en-Y gastric bypass

 A sleeve gastrectomy decreases the size of the stomach, limiting the amount of food that can be eaten at one time.
 During the procedure, a thin vertical sleeve of stomach is created (about the size of a banana) using a stapling device.
 The rest of the stomach is removed.
 As a result, you'll feel fuller sooner and stay fuller longer.
-Many patients are able to go home the same day of their procedure and return to their activities in a few days to a week.
+Many patients are able to go home the same day of their procedure and return to their activities in 7-10 days.

 Single anastomosis duodeno-ileostomy switch (SADI-S)